developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutMxDevAdminManager/index.md

 ---
-title:  Allow installation of apps from unknown sources using DevAdmin Manager.
+title:  Allow installation of apps from unknown sources using DevAdmin Manager
 ---

 ## Overview